Signed in as:

 -Dr. Rick Bradshaw

-Observed & Experiential Integration (OEI) is a powerful therapeutic approach designed to help individuals process and heal from trauma by integrating sensory and emotional experiences.
-Rooted in neuroscience and eye movement techniques, OEI facilitates deep healing by engaging the brain’s natural ability to reorganize traumatic memories, reducing distress and enhancing emotional resilience.
+Observed & Experiential Integration (OEI) is a powerful therapeutic approach that helps individuals process and heal from trauma by integrating sensory and emotional experiences.
+Rooted in neuroscience and eye movement techniques, OEI engages the brain’s natural ability to reorganize traumatic memories, reducing distress and enhancing emotional resilience.
+Brainspotting, a more widely known technique, was later developed based on OEI’s foundational principles.

-OEI involves alternately covering and uncovering the eyes while tracking a visual stimulus, targeting deeper parts of the brain associated with intense symptoms such as panic attacks, nausea, hyperventilation, and throat constriction.
-During psychological trauma, the muscles of the eye move in response to visual stimuli, and intraocular muscles adjust to focus and regulate the pupil.
+OEI works by alternately covering and uncovering the eyes while tracking a visual stimulus, which targets deeper parts of the brain associated with intense symptoms such as panic attacks, nausea, hyperventilation, and throat constriction.
+During psychological trauma, the eyes respond to visual stimuli, and intraocular muscles adjust to focus and regulate the pupil.
 When a traumatic memory is recalled, these same visual and physical patterns can resurface, carrying stored sensations and distressing emotions.
 By guiding the eyes through specific movements, therapists can identify tiny halts, skips, or “glitches” linked to unresolved trauma.
-Through this process, stored multisensory experiences are gently re-accessed and released, helping to reduce the intensity of triggers and promote emotional integration.
+This process gently re-accesses and releases stored multisensory experiences, reducing the intensity of triggers and promoting emotional integration.

 OEI is particularly effective for trauma, PTSD, anxiety, emotional dysregulation, dissociation, addictions, and relationship conflicts.
-By using specific eye positioning and bilateral stimulation, clients can process stored traumatic experiences in a safe and structured way, leading to emotional relief and greater resilience.
-This technique fosters neural integration both across and within the hemispheres of the brain, enhancing overall mental and emotional well-being.
-Whether used as a standalone method or in combination with other modalities like EMDR, OEI offers a gentle yet transformative path to healing.
+Through specific eye positioning and bilateral stimulation, clients can process stored traumatic experiences safely and effectively, leading to emotional relief and greater resilience.
+This technique fosters neural integration both across and within brain hemispheres, enhancing overall mental and emotional well-being.
+Whether used alone or alongside other modalities like EMDR, OEI provides a gentle yet transformative path to healing.

 Please reach us at jennifer@myholisticself.com if you cannot find an answer to your question.